Skip to main content

 Design principles

 Safety is sequential.
 The crisis gate runs before any memory retrieval or response generation.
-There is no path through the graph that loads context without first passing the safety check.
+There is no path through the runtime that loads context without first passing the safety check.

 Reducer-backed accumulation. history and transcript use operator.add reducers.
 Each turn emits only the new entries (user turn at init, assistant turn at finalize); the checkpointer accumulates prior turns automatically.
 No get_history() calls on the hot path.

-Structured working memory. load_memory_node returns raw WorkingMemoryEntry dicts (semantic and episodic types).
-Formatting happens on demand at prompt-build time and CLI render time — not in the graph.
+Structured working memory.
+The load-memory stage returns raw WorkingMemoryEntry dicts (semantic and episodic types).
+Formatting happens on demand at prompt-build time and CLI render time — not inside the response model.

 Per-turn diagnostics.
-Every node stamps timing and decision metadata into state["diagnostics"] via the _merge_dicts reducer.
-Keys include load_memory_ms, crisis_gate_ms, extract_facts_ms, extract_procedural_ms, and turn_total_ms.
+Runtime stages and side effects stamp timing and decision metadata into state["diagnostics"] via the _merge_dicts reducer.
+Keys include load_memory_ms, crisis_gate_ms, and turn_total_ms.

 Runtime context

 Dependencies are injected via WorkflowContext, a frozen dataclass with attribute access (runtime.context.llm_client, not dict access).
-Fields: llm_client, memory_store, crisis_log_backend, memory_mode, embedding_provider.
+Fields: llm_client, memory_store, crisis_log_backend, memory_mode, response_llm, embedding_provider, session_memory_buffer.
+See Runtime for the full breakdown.

 Key files